-If you are applying via the Common Application, you MUST follow these guidelines in order for your Naviance Student account and your Common Application account to sync:
+If you are applying via the Common Application, you MUST follow these guidelines in order for your MaiaLearning account and your Common Application account to sync:

-- Go to www.commonapp.org and set up your account, add at least one college, and sign the Common Application FERPA Release Authorization. - 2.
-Write down your Common Application Username and Password (try to use the same username and password for all college needs). - 3.
-Go back into Naviance Student Colleges tab/Colleges I'm Applying To and click on the "Match Accounts" button.
-Enter your Common Application email (your birthdate should already be showing).
-Then select "Match Account." - 4.
-Be sure to update the column in Colleges I'm Applying To How are you applying?
+- 1. Go to www.commonapp.org and set up your account, add at least one college, and sign the Common Application FERPA Release Authorization. - 2.
+Save your Common Application Username and Password (try to use the same username and password for all college needs). - Go back into MaiaLearning, click on your picture/icon in the top right corner of the screen, and select Settings.
+Locate the Common App box and select Click to link your account.
+Follow prompts to finalize matching your accounts. - 4.
+Be sure to update the column in Colleges Applying How are you applying?
 It should say "Common App."